 In the meantime, prepare the salsa: You may need to do this part in batches, unless you have an industrial blender.

-In a blender, mix well the 4 cloves of peeled garlic, half an onion, two pounds of tomatillos (peeled and wash), serrano chiles (to taste, one for flavor, two for heat), cilantro, salt and pepitas.
+In a blender, mix well the 4 cloves of peeled garlic, half an onion, two pounds of tomatillos (peeled and washed), serrano chiles (to taste, one for flavor, two for heat), cilantro, salt and pepitas (which are shelled pumpkin seeds).
 Add up to two cups of water in order to blend smoothly.

 Add the salsa to the soup pot with the hominy and let it simmer for 15-20 minutes on low heat until the salsa changes in color from bright green to olive green.